klust/SupercomputersForStarters/docs/4_Storage/4_02_Problems.md

 This comes with a number of consequences:

 -   Programs that open and close hundreds of small files in a short time may work slower than on a PC.
-This is particularly true if all data access comes from a simgle thread as your program will be waiting for data all the time.
+This is particularly true if all data access comes from a single thread as your program will be waiting for data all the time.
 That software also puts a very high load on\
     the file systems of a supercomputer, to the extent that several supercomputer centres nowadays take measures to keep that software off the supercomputers.